vsharika1/JustMinions/README.md

 as its head.
 The block the minion stands on can be of any type.
 At first, the minion will start placing blocks in the area below it.
 When the area is full of blocks with the right type, it will destroy a random block within the area.
 Then, the minion will fill up the space again.
 Different minions need different amounts of time for an action.
-The items will just drop so you can use build hoppers or something similar to collect the items.
+The items will just drop so you can use hoppers or something similar to collect the items.

 **Removing**